curiouselectric/SolarSensor/README.md

 REQUEST:  "aaI0SSTCON#"    Ask for the stored conversion values

-RETURNED: "aaI0SSTCONm10.00c0.00#"  With the numbers after m and c being the conversion values (+CRC if requested).
+RETURNED: "aaI0SSTCONp0.18r25.0#"  With the numbers after p being the percentage adjustment and r being the reated temperature (in C) (+CRC if requested).

 ## Set the Temperature conversion:

-REQUEST:  "aaI0SSSTCONm123.4c567.89#"    SET the stored conversion values
+REQUEST:  "aaI0SSTCONp0.18r25.0#"    SET the stored conversion values

-RETURNED: "aaI0SSSTCONm123.4c567.89#"     With the numbers after m and c being the conversion values
+RETURNED: "aaI0SSTCONp0.18r25.0#"     With the numbers after m and c being the conversion values

-Note: Request: "aaI0SSSTCONm1c0#" or "aaI0SSSTCONm1c0?  #" with CRC to set m= 1 and c=0.
-This is useful for initial testing.

 ## Switch on/off Temperature conversion?:

 REQUEST:  "aaI0SSTCONON#"  to set temperature conversion ON.
 REQUEST:  "aaI0SSTCONOFF#" to set temperature conversion OFF

 RETURNED: "aaI0SSTCONON#" or "aaI0SSTCONOFF#" (+CRC if requested).